-Based on the statues, we have two types of indirect infringement: induced infringement and contributory infringement.
+Based on the statutes, we have two types of indirect patent infringement: induced patent infringement and contributory patent infringement.

 Inducement of Infringement holds a person responsible for inducing infringement of a patent as an infringer.

-Liability for induced infringement of a patent is defined by 35 U.S.C. § 271(b)
+Liability for induced patent infringement is defined by 35 U.S.C. § 271(b)

-The infringer in this case does not commit direct infringement.
-He induces others to perform the direct infringement.
-The person can induce infringement by selling a product with instructions.
-The instructions when performed by a user of the product leads to direct infringement.
+The infringer in this case does not commit direct patent infringement.
+He induces others to perform direct patent infringement.
+The person can induce patent infringement by selling a product with instructions.
+The instructions when performed by a user of the product lead to direct patent infringement.

-For a person to claim induced infringement it is required that there exists direct infringement.
+For a person to claim induced patent infringement it is required that there exists direct patent infringement.

 It is also required that the accused party had prior knowledge of the patent at issue.
 A finding of willful blindness is sufficient to show knowledge.

-Another necessary but not sufficient condition to claim induced infringement is proof of intent.
-Though the statue 35 U.S.C. § 271(b) does not explicitly mention intent but the case law made proof of intent a necessary requirement.
+Another necessary but not sufficient condition to claim induced patent infringement is proof of intent.
+Though statute 35 U.S.C. § 271(b) does not explicitly mention intent the case law made proof of intent a necessary requirement.

-Contributory infringement defines a means by which a person is held liable for infringement.
-This does not require the person to actually engage in the infringement.
+Contributory patent infringement defines a means by which a person is held liable for patent infringement.
+This does not require the person to actually engage in the patent infringement.
 It is found when a person sells a component to be used in a patented product or process.

-Liability for contributory infringement of a patent is defined by 35 U.S.C. § 271(c).
+Liability for contributory patent infringement is defined by 35 U.S.C. § 271(c).

-Similar to induced infringement, for a person to claim contributory infringement it is required that the existence of direct infringement is proved.
+Similar to induced patent infringement, for a person to claim contributory patent infringement it is required that the existence of direct patent infringement is proved.

-Another requirement for a person to claim contributory infringement is that there must be an evidence showing that the alleged contributory infringer knew of the patent and had specific intent that his or her actions would lead to infringement of the patent.
+Another requirement for a person to claim contributory patent infringement is that there must be evidence showing that the alleged contributory infringer knew of the patent and had specific intent that his or her actions would lead to the patent infringement.

-Now that we have knowledge about indirect infringement, let’s look at some prominent cases concerning indirect infringement.
-Proving indirect infringement is difficult.
-As described earlier, there are a plurality of claims a plaintiff should make to provide evidence for the infringement.
-With each case related to indirect infringement, the companies are getting a clear picture of the risks involved in this infringement and the problems that may arise.
+Proving indirect patent infringement is difficult.
+As described earlier, there is a plurality of claims a plaintiff should make to provide evidence for the patent infringement.
+With each case related to indirect patent infringement, the companies are getting a clear picture of the risks involved in the patent infringement and the problems that may arise.

 With the Commil decision, the problems grew.
-In Commil, the United States District Court for the Eastern District of Texas ordered a second trial after it withdrew a prior finding of no induced infringement.
-In the second trial, the district court then instructed the jury that it could find inducement if Cisco actually intended to cause the acts that constitute direct infringement and that Cisco knew or should have known that its actions would induce actual infringement.
-This was followed by the jury awarding Commil $63.7 million for Cisco’s induced infringement.
+In Commil, the United States District Court for the Eastern District of Texas ordered a second trial after it withdrew a prior finding of no induced patent infringement.
+In the second trial, the district court then instructed the jury that it could find inducement if Cisco actually intended to cause the acts that constitute a direct patent infringement and that Cisco knew or should have known that its actions would induce actual patent infringement.
+This was followed by the jury awarding Commil $63.7 million for Cisco’s induced patent infringement.
 The Federal Circuit dismissed the verdict, holding that the district made a mistake in preventing Cisco from presenting evidence regarding patent invalidity.
-Such evidence along with defendant’s belief on non-infringement, should be considered in determining whether an accused party knew that the induced acts constitute patent infringement.
+Such evidence along with the defendant’s belief in non-infringement should be considered in determining whether an accused party knew that the induced acts constitute patent infringement.

-These cases showcase the additional challenges for patent owners to prove types of indirect infringement.
-Now the parties enforcing licenses, making accusations of indirect infringement should have well-supported claims to ensure that they avoid the hurdles for proving the infringement.
+These cases showcase the additional challenges for patent owners to prove types of indirect patent infringement.
+Now the parties enforcing licenses, making accusations of indirect patent infringement should have well-supported claims to ensure that they avoid the hurdles for proving the patent infringement.